meltyourface/blank/posts/Gods-of-Time/Seasonal-Deity-Rituals-Guides-for-Connecting-with-Nature-Spirits/index.md

 Hiemalis, Eternal Deity of Winter,
 We summon your stillness and wisdom."

-Tools: A silver-imbued circle of snow, evergreen branches in the shape of a pentagram, and a frost-encrusted athame (ritual knife).
+**Tools**: A silver-imbued circle of snow, evergreen branches in the shape of a pentagram, and a frost-encrusted athame (ritual knife).

 Steps:
 1. Trace the circle of snow using the athame, embedding silver energy within the earth.